WWE Tough Enough: Aftermath

 Maven Huffman would go on to become a three time WWF Hardcore Champion.
 He was released by WWE in July 2005 and would later work for Impact Wrestling.
-Also he appeared on the sixth season of The Surreal Life.
+He also appeared on the sixth season of The Surreal Life.
 Nidia Guenard would go on to manage Jamie Noble and compete in the women's division.
 She was released by WWE in November 2004 and retired shortly afterwards.
 Christopher Nowinski would eventually make the main roster, where he was a two time WWE Hardcore Champion.
 He would retire from wrestling in 2003, becoming an advocate for concussion awareness.
-Josh Lomberger would be hired as a commentator and backstage interviewer under the name "Josh Matthews".
+Josh Lomberger would be hired as a commentator and backstage interviewer under the name "Josh Mathews".
 He was released in 2014 and go on to work for Impact Wrestling as a commentator and senior producer, where he is also a one time Impact Grand Champion.
+Greg Whitmoyer would become a wrestler as Greg Matthews working for Combat Zone Wrestling and independent circuit until retiring in 2010.

 Tough Enough 2

 The second season winners were Linda Miles and Jackie Gayda.
 The result offended members of the male finalists, who claimed that when they signed forms to compete on Tough Enough, the forms spoke of one male winner and one female winner.
 Eventually, Linda and Jackie were released on November 12, 2004 and July 5, 2005, respectively.
 Gayda later married wrestler Charlie Haas, but would later divorce in 2020.

 Shad Gaspard, who would later become a member of the WWE tag team Cryme Tyme, was chosen to be one of the final 13 contestants on the show but, according to the show, failed a physical; he was subsequently replaced by Danny.
 Eventual season 3 winner John Hennigan (who went on to compete for the WWE as John Morrison) auditioned and survived the first cut down to 25 contestants, but, despite displaying well-tuned athletic ability, Hennigan's arrogance irritated the judges.
 It would be another year before Hennigan would make the show.
 There were several other well known faces in the crowd who didn't make the cut, but, eventually made a name for themselves in the business, including Shelly Martinez (known as Ariel in the WWE and as Salinas in TNA), Kia Stevens (known as Awesome Kong in TNA and as Kharma in WWE), former fitness model Kim Nielsen (who was known by her real name in WWE and as Desire in TNA, and who competed on season 13 of The Biggest Loser), Jaxson Ryker and Ken Anderson (known as Mr. Kennedy in WWE) (both of whom later returned to WWE).